 As the press release states, whatever comes next, it is important to honour the legacy of the Lincoln Christmas Market and the community of people who made it a reality for so many years.

-If you were planning to attend the Lincoln Christmas Market and are still keen on experiencing a festive market this year, you might like one of the suggestions on this list of the best Christmas markets in the UK as an alternative in 2023.
+If you were planning to attend the Lincoln Christmas Market and are still keen on experiencing a festive market this year, you might like one of the suggestions on this list of the best Christmas markets UK as an alternative in 2023.

 Lincoln Cathedral is an incredible piece of history in the centre of the city.
 But that’s not all there is to see.
 Visit Steep Hill, Newport Arch, Stonebow, Lincoln Castle and High Bridge, the oldest bridge in the UK.
 Given that the Christmas market only runs for 4 days, why not longer to explore the city further?